-Jason P. Criscio Christina Stall

-criscio@atmo.arizona.edu stall@atmo.arizona.edu

-PAS 526, 621-6843 PAS 526, 621-6843 M 3:00pm-5:00pm F 1:00pm-3:00pm
+Jason P. Criscio criscio@atmo.arizona.edu PAS 526, 621-6843 M 3:00pm-5:00pm Bill Scheftic scheftic@atmo.arizona.edu PAS 470, 626-8517 W, R 2:00pm-3:00pm

-Grading Lab Exercises 50%

-Quizzes 25% Final Exam 25%
+Grading Lab Exercises 50% Quizzes 25% Final Exam 25%

-Lab Exercises Lab exercises will be assigned during class and are to be worked on during the class period.
+- Lab Exercises Lab exercises will be assigned during class and are to be worked on during the class period.
 Assignments not completed by the end of the class period require an instructor's/TA's signature and are to be turned in to an instructor/TA by noon the following day.
 There are no exceptions to this rule.
-The lowest lab grade will be dropped.

-Quizzes Several short quizzes will be given throughout the semester.
-All quizzes will be announced and will be given at the beginning of class.

-Final Exam A cumulative final exam will be given on Dec 14, 2006 2:00pm-4:00pm.
-Students with a 95% average of ALL work and quizzes will be exempt from the final.
-Exemption status will be determined by the overall grade prior to the lowest lab grade being dropped.

-Extra Credit An extra credit writing assignment worth up to 5 percentage points will be given.
-Details will be provided in a separate handout.

-Attendance Policy Only one absence will be tolerated.
+The lowest lab grade will be dropped. - Quizzes Several short quizzes will be given throughout the semester.
+All quizzes will be announced and will be given at the beginning of class. - Final Exam A cumulative final exam will be given on May 8, 2007 2:00pm-4:00pm.
+Students with a 95.00% average of ALL work and quizzes will be exempt from the final.
+Exemption status will be determined by the overall grade prior to the lowest lab grade being dropped. - NOTE You will need to perform simple arithmetic on the quizzes and final exam.
+Calculators and various other computing devices will NOT be allowed. - Extra Credit An extra credit writing assignment worth up to 5 percentage points added directly to your overall average will be given.
+The extra credit assignment does not count toward your exemption status.
+Details will be provided in a separate handout. - Attendance Policy Only one absence will be tolerated.
 Beyond this, any absence requires sufficient and acceptable documentation (e.g., jury summons, doctor's note).
 Each class constitutes a week of material, so think wisely about missing classes.
-Any unexcused absence beyond one will result in a zero for that week's lab exercise(s), or an administrative drop at the instructor's discretion.
-Attendance will be monitored by your completed lab exercises.

-Late/Missed Work Policy No late assignments will be accepted except those described above that require an instructor's signature.
-Make-up labs and quizzes will not be given unless sufficient and acceptable documentation is provided.

-Class Policy Class will consist of a weather discussion (approx. 20-30 minutes) followed by a lecture (approx. 30-40 minutes).
+Any unexcused absence beyond one will result in a zero for that week's lab exercise(s) or an administrative drop at the instructor's discretion.
+Attendance will be monitored by your completed lab exercises. - Late/Missed Work Policy No late assignments will be accepted except those described above that require an instructor's signature.
+Make-up labs and quizzes will not be given unless sufficient and acceptable documentation is provided. - Class Policy Class will consist of a weather discussion (approx. 20-30 minutes) followed by a lecture (approx. 30-40 minutes).
 After a short break (approx. 5-10 minutes), students are to work on their lab assignments.
 Each student is responsible for his/her own individual work.